 How To Clean Winter Sowing Containers

-There are really only two ways to clean winter sowing containers: either in the dishwasher, or by hand washing.
 Obviously washing them by hand will take much longer.
-So you may want to try to find as many dishwasher safe containers as you can.
+So you may want to try to find as many dishwasher safe ones as you can.

-Examples Of Dishwasher Safe Containers
+Examples Of Dishwasher Safe WSing Containers

-This probably goes without saying… but not all types of containers will survive the dishwasher.
-Most of the ones you find in the bakery section, and ones that are used for restaurant takeout are not dishwasher safe.
+Most of the ones you find in the bakery section or that you get with your restaurant takeout are not dishwasher safe, and they will usually just melt.
 But, many types of food storage containers are.
+Here are a few of my favorites…

 - Old food storage containers (look for these in the free bin at garage sales)